infinum/qa-handbook/Knowledge/QA glossary.md

 - **FakeGPS** - a tool for mocking your GPS location.
 - **Feature** - in software development, features are the "tools" you use within a system to complete a set of tasks or actions.
 Functionality is how those features actually work to provide you with the desired outcome.
+- **Figma** - a vector graphics editor and prototyping tool which is primarily web-based, with additional offline features enabled by desktop applications for macOS and Windows.
 - **FT (Full time)** - eight working hours per day.

 ### G